dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-In this version, I have not think about the theme of my three photos.
-I used my photos which I took at Shenzhen MOCAP museum, China.
-I really like the architecture which built a lot of glass walls from the sunshine came in.
-It makes me feel comfortable and good for the environment because it saves a lots electricity.

-Then I start created these three images.
-I used triangle shapes in the black mask and create arcs in white mask.
-It created out the concept of the MOCAP museum, all about geometry in the reality.

-I had use three different codes in these three images.
-The stairs one cannot fit on the shapes that I created for image1 because it has not intensive light came through it.
+This try kind of fail, I still use the Images which I took from Shenzhen MOCAP.

+I really want to use the line to create out the position of the lights that I use noise and line to create the pattern.
+In the first input it looks fine, however going to second and third one it like a disaster.

+Especially, the second image it simple looks like a brunch of the mess fringe lol

+In this experiential, I think I will do sth connect with natural such as, light or water.